-This Ordinance was adopted by the Township Board on June 26, 2024, after a first reading by the Township Board of Trustees on March 13, 2024, publication after such first reading as required by Public Act 359 of 1947, as amended, and a second reading held on March 27, 2024.
+This Ordinance was adopted by the Township Board on , 2024, after a first reading by the Township Board of Trustees on March 13, 2024, and publication after such first reading as required by Public Act 359 of 1947, as amended.
 This Ordinance shall become effective immediately upon publication of a summary of the ordinance and notice of adoption in a newspaper of general circulation in the Township.